 Nebraska Highway 12 near the town of Niobrara, runs parallel to the Missouri River.
 The distance between the highway and the bank of the river is only 2,000-3,000 feet in some areas, with standing water covering much of the area between the highway and the river.
 Water levels in the area have been rising due to the silting of the river, resulting in periodic flooding of the highway.

-Benesch is also assisting NDOR in planning and roadway design.
+Benesch is also assisting NDOT in planning and roadway design.
 Benesch has prepared conceptual designs for approximately 12 miles of rural highway to be raised an average of eight feet.
-NDOR is currently evaluating the alternatives to determine which will be carried forward to final design.
+NDOT is currently evaluating the alternatives to determine which will be carried forward to final design.
 Other services that Benesch provided was a hydrology and hydraulics study and geotechnical exploration to provide recommendations for subbase stabilization.